danielngira/automating-cda-reporting/README.md

 - `python-dotenv`
 - `pyinstaller` (optional for creating an executable)

-You can install these libraries using the following command:
+You can get set-up by installing a virtual environment and isntalling the requirements by running:

+`python3 -m venv venv`
+`source venv/bin/activate`
 `pip install -r /path/to/requirements.txt`

 Service Account Setup